KwameGH22/StepByStepCodeExecution/c4_project.md

 	</Route>
 ```
-Note that,  configuring the opening route JSX component tag that is <Route> with the forward slash (/) and the RootLayer component only sets the stage for proper routing to our web pages.
-The RootLayer component serves to provide a fixed later that gets inherited by all other pages.
+Note that,  configuring the opening Route JSX component tag, that is <Route> with the forward slash (/) and the RootLayer component only sets the stage for actual routing to our web pages.
+The RootLayer component serves to provide a fixed Layout that gets inherited by all other pages.

 --**Step 00**